 A positive imbalance means more gas was delivered into the pipeline system than was scheduled through the nomination process.
 A positive imbalance adversely impacts the system during a high inventory OFO.
 A negative imbalance means less gas was delivered into the pipeline system than was scheduled and has adverse impacts under low inventory OFOs.

-On every OFO day during the quarter, the net California gas production imbalance exceeded the OFO tolerance band and further contributed to the operational problems that the high inventory OFO was trying to resolve.
+On ten of the twelve OFO days during the quarter, the net California gas production imbalance exceeded the OFO tolerance band and further contributed to the operational problems that the high inventory OFO was trying to resolve.